 Some time ago I hosted a community radio show called “Accessibility Matters“.
 Due to a bad spell with illness, I had to mothball it for a while.
 NOW is the perfect time to bring back the essence of that show and make it available as an informative website.

-So there you have it, I’m introducing, and, for some reintroducing, Accessibility Matters.
+So there you have it, I’m introducing the Living Well Podcast.

 If you, or someone you know, is dealing with health changes then you might find this to be an informative resource because, well… accessibility matters.